 Jamie Lithgow & Brian Damage

-In ‘This Week in Wrestling’ Jamie shares what Raw taught him this week and Brian shares with us the best wrestling related images he’s come across this week.
+In the latest installment of ‘This Week in Wrestling’ Jame shares what wrestling taught him this week and Brian finds the best images and videos on the web.

 All that and more in the latest ‘This Week in Wrestling’

 - Wrestling today is three women arguing amongst themselves on front of fans who would rather tweet about it than watch it.